GoogleCloudPlatform/healthcare-data-harmonization/mapping_language/docs/codelab.md

 #### ConceptMap

-Start by creating a ConceptMap `codelab.harmonization.json`.
+Start by creating a folder `code_harmonization` and adding a ConceptMap `codelab.harmonization.json` in it.
 Set its contents
 to:

 ```json